izackp/zig_on_3ds/README.md

 * https://devkitpro.org/wiki/Getting_Started
 * zig (master branch)

-[steps.md](steps.md) contains verbose output of the makefile provided from devkitpro when compiling, linking, and building a 3ds binary

 Currently some parts that I _feel_ are missing:
 * 3dsx.specs should be passed to the linker